Where our funding comes from

 When we work in contexts where there are many parties to a conflict and humanitarian assistance is at risk of abuse, we rely solely on private donations to fund our activities.

 How our funds are spent

 MSF is a non-profit organisation and more than 80 per cent of our resources are allocated to our humanitarian activities.
-The remaining 20 per cent is spent on management and administration, and reinvested in fundraising.
+The rest is spent on management and administration, and reinvested in fundraising.

 We maintain reserves that allow us to respond immediately to a crisis without having to wait for fundraising.